LESSON 2: interacting with visitors

 assistance from Staff:

-In addition to the above requests, staff assistance is available at any time if you feel that a situation with a visitor is getting out of control, you are concerned for your safety (or that of anyone else within the facility), or, despite your attempts to assist, the visitor is insisting on speaking to a staff member.
+In situations where visitors do not have a prearranged appointment with a staff member, volunteers are asked to take messages and/or make referrals so that staff can follow up on visitor inquiries at a convenient time.
+It is important to keep in mind, however, that staff assistance is available at any time if you feel that a situation with a visitor is getting out of control, you are concerned for your safety (or that of anyone else within the facility), or, despite your attempts to assist, the visitor is insisting on speaking to a staff member.